Lazy-256/PoshZabbixTools/docs/Functions/Get-ZabbixTemplate.md

 # Get-ZabbixTemplate

 ## SYNOPSIS
-Gets the hosts from a Zabbix server.
+Gets the templates from a Zabbix server.

 ## SYNTAX